Health and Working on Computers

 Getting More Active

-The obvious thing to do is to take regular breaks from the computer and go out for walks if the weather is fine, or go to the local pool for a swim to shake out the cobwebs and give your muscles a reason for existing, other than to move a mouse around on its mat!
+The obvious thing to do for improved health is to take regular breaks from the computer and go out for walks if the weather is fine.
+Alternatively, you could go to the local swimming pool for a swim to shake out the cobwebs and give your muscles a reason for existing, other than to move a mouse around on its mat!

 Other things you can do without even leaving the house is to take a few runs up and down the stairs until you are out of breath.
 Then rest until you catch your breath and try it once or twice more.
 You could do the dreaded housework with some gusto, making a concerted effort to swish that broom with purpose and really force that vacuum cleaner head into the carpet!